A. Miracles connected with a widow and a barren woman.

 i.
 “How much better would it have been for the Church if its teachers had been more willing to copy his modesty, and said about a great many things, ‘The Lord hath hid it from me’!”
 (Maclaren)

-e.
+d.
 Lay my staff on the face of the child: Instead of going directly himself, Elisha sent his servant Gehazi with his staff.
-This seems to follow the previous pattern in Elisha’s ministry: he did not do things for people directly, but gave them the opportunity to work with God and to trust Him for themselves.
+This seems to follow the previous pattern in Elisha’s ministry: He did not do things for people directly but gave them the opportunity to work with God and to trust Him for themselves.
 God told the alliance of kings to have ditches dug (2 Kings 3:16).
 God told the widow to gather vessels and pour the oil herself (2 Kings 4:1-7).

 i.
 It may be that the Shunammite woman failed under this test, because she thought that the power to heal was more connected with Elisha himself and she refused to leave his presence (I will not leave you).
 The child was not healed by the laying on of the staff, though (hypothetically) the child may have been healed with only the staff if the Shunammite would have embraced this promise with full faith.

 f.
-He went in therefore, shut the door behind the two of them, and prayed to the Lord: God did heal the Shunammite’s son in response to Elisha’s prayer.
+He went in therefore, shut the door behind the two of them, and prayed to the LORD: God did heal the Shunammite woman’s son in response to Elisha’s prayer.
 He prayed after the pattern shown by his mentor Elijah (1 Kings 17:20-23).

 i.
 Elisha prayed with great faith because he knew God worked this way in the life of his mentor Elijah.
 He also prayed with great faith because he sensed that God wanted to raise this boy from the dead.